ptrjst/edu/agile/scrum/psm-II-learning-deck.md

 ### Restrain for solving
 Reveal, not resolve.
 Be careful not to try and steer the team towards premature resolution of conflict with the intention to protecting people.
 Help the team members to learn and develop positive conflict resolution skills.

-### Be comfortable with the prospect of a decision turning out not to lead to the anticipated result or effect
+### Be comfortable with ...
+... the prospect of a decision turning out not to lead to the anticipated result or effect

+### Show low tolerance ...
+... for organizational impediments

 ### Caring for people

-### Show low tolerance for organizational impediments
+*Nothing more to say about...*

 ### *Take Away:* Scrum Master's potential job description
 *Most of these bullets could be in a job description of a Scrum Master.
 As a take away, people could use this slide to talk with their boss about the responsibilities of a Scrum Master.*